AnjanGurz/AnjanGurz/README.md

 ## 💻 What I’m Working On
 - Exploring the **MERN stack** and **TypeScript** to master modern web development.
-- Building strong foundations in **data structures and algorithms** with Java and JavaScript.
+- Building strong foundations in **data structures and algorithms** with Java.
 - Experimenting with projects to challenge myself and bring my ideas to life.

 ## 🚀 My Goals
 - Strengthen my skills in full-stack development
-- Evolve into a skilled software developer and cybersecurity enthusiast who thrives on solving complex problems.
+- Evolve into a skilled software developer who thrives on solving complex problems.

 ## 🌙 My Learning Philosophy
 - **Fail fast, learn faster.**